They are not wrong with this sign.

 Mile 3

 After Doobie's outdoor exhibit CR 34 hugs the west shore of the Black Rock playa for the next 12 miles.
-Several dirt paths branch away from the blacktop to provide access to the lakeshore.
+This is the typical view you'll see along this scenic stretch of road!

 "Twelve Mile Access"